-DHCP is an evolution of older BOOTP (Bootstrap Protocol), these protocols use UDP datagrams to achieve automatic IPv4 nodes configuration.
-To operate there must be at least one DHCP/BOOTP server on the network listening on port number 67.
+DHCP is an evolution of the older BOOTP (Bootstrap Protocol), both these protocols use UDP datagrams to achieve automatic IPv4 nodes configuration.
+To operate, there must be at least one DHCP/BOOTP server on the network, listening on UDP port number 67, the DHCP/BOOTP port number.

 The DHCP client starts by sending a request called DHCP Discover, because it's sent to the broadcast address (255.255.255.255) any existing DHCP server will receive it.
-However, it must be on the same network, packets sent to the broadcast address are not forwarded by routers.
+However, it must be on the same network, packets sent to the broadcast address are not forwarded by routers to other networks.

 Once a DHCP Discover is received by a DHCP server, it will send back a DHCP Offer reply.
-The client may then select one the received offers and request configuration data to that server.
-Configuration data provided to the client includes a unique unused IPv4 address, the server keeps track of which IPv4 address it has assigned to each client by registering each client layer two MAC address.
+The client may then select one of the received offers and request configuration data to that specific server.
+Configuration data provided to the client includes a unique available IPv4 address, the server keeps track of which IPv4 address it has assigned to each client by registering each client's layer two MAC address.